uurcelikk/End-to-End-Text-Summarization-with-AWS-Deployment-and-GitHub-Actions/README.md

-# End-to-end Text Summarization Project
+#  Text Summarization Project with BART
 This repository contains code and configurations for an End-to-End Text Summarization with AWS Deployment and GitHub Actions.

 ## Workflows